Jyeshtharaj Joshi: Scientific focus

+He is currently involved in research on the biomass valorization for production of biochar and bio-oil, extraction of bioactives sich as tannins, beta-keratinoids, and polyphenols from cashew apple, solar thermal technologies, and design of small modular reactors.

 Teaching work

-Joshi is widely respected as a mentor-teacher; he has successfully guided 100 doctoral and 60 masters students and has supervised 20 post doctoral students.
+Joshi is widely respected as a mentor-teacher; he has successfully guided over 140 doctoral and 60 masters students and has supervised over 25 post doctoral students.
+He has taught the course on "Design of Multiphase Reactors" for over 40 years at ICT, Mumbai.

 Awards and recognitions

 Joshi has been honoured, both academically and socially, by several prominent institutions.